-Register holds details of all supercted ICT solution holds the Company Asbestos Register.
-The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Voids etc these will be highlighted within the report.
-The interrogation of the Company Asbestos Register compliments the survey & report process it does not substitute the Refurbishment & Demolition Survey.
+SHAPE: Sandwell MBC's Integrated ICT solution holds the Company Asbestos Register.
+The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
+The Register holds details of all suspected or confirmed ACM's identified during Refurbishment & Demolition programmes as well as Repairs activities for the past 11 years.
+If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Violate et these will be highlighted within the report.
+The interrogation of the Company Asbestos Register comments the survey's report process it does not substitute the Refurbishment & Demolition Survey.